ueno-llc/react-waypoint-decorator/README.md

 ### The Basics

 This is the most basic form of a scroll trigger.
-This component will receive an `activated` prop, which is either `true` or `false` depending on if the component has scrolled into view.
+This component will receive an `activated` prop, which is either `true` or `false` depending on if the component has scrolled into view yet.
 By default, "scrolled into view" means that the _top edge of the element_ is at least _halfway up the page_.
 You can fine-tune this threshold by passing an options object to the decorator.

 ```jsx
 import React, { Component } from 'react';